 Some of the most common misconceptions about spring-cleaning are that it’s really just about organizing and making things look cleaner and prettier in the house.
 But there’s much more to it than just the aesthetic value.
 Altmann suggests that people should consider spring-cleaning an opportunity to get rid of things like dust and allergens and fix up areas that may be collecting mold.

 Another thing that people mistake as ritual for spring-cleaning is the use of harsh chemical products to get the deep clean that people desire.
 Really, you don’t need the next brand of military-grade bleach to clean up your space.
-Altmann says that people should focus more on dusting and vacuuming as well as using products like Clorox triple-action dust wipes to help get rid of more of the things that would irritate you on a daily basis.
+Altmann says that people should focus more on dusting and vacuuming as well as using products that help get rid of more germs and more things that would irritate you on a daily basis.
 This is especially important because irritants like dust mites and allergens run rampant throughout the home during the springtime.

 Since March is when things start blooming, that means the presence of tree and grass pollens.
 If you plan to clean, it’ll help prepare your house for the season and remove any existing allergens leftover from before.
 Ideally, this means you won’t have to sneeze every few seconds or spend your break at the doctor’s office.